baldurk/renderdoc/docs/in_application_api.rst

 .. cpp:function:: void GetAPIVersion(int *major, int *minor, int *patch)

     This function returns the actual API version of the implementation returned.
-Version numbers follow `semantic versioning <http://semver.org/>`_ which means the implementation returned may have a higher minor and/or patch version than requested: New patch versions are identical and backwards compatible in functionality.
+Version numbers follow |semver_link| which means the implementation returned may have a higher minor and/or patch version than requested: New patch versions are identical and backwards compatible in functionality.
 New minor versions add new functionality in a backwards compatible way.

     :param int* major: will be filled with the major version of the implementation's version.
     :param int* minor: will be filled with the minor version of the implementation's version.